limianwang/osmos-lite/README.md

 npm install osmos-odm
 ```

-Note that Osmos uses Harmony Proxies in order to work.
+Note that, in debug mode (which is the default mode), Osmos uses Direct Proxies in order to work.
 Therefore, you must run your instance of node with the `--harmony_proxies` command-line switch.
+See the [docs](https://github.com/mtabini/osmos/blob/master/docs/document.md) for information on how to turn off debug mode in production for extra performance.

 ## Usage